SAOFAI/saofai.github.io/README.md

 # saofai.github.io
-Official site of SAOFAI (Secure Adaptation and Operation Framework for Artificial Intelligence)
+Official site of SAOFAI (Secure Adoption and Operation Framework for Artificial Intelligence)